CNN Key Races: Pennsylvania shakes up House map

 Of the 12 races CNN now rates Lean Democratic, 8 are currently held by Republicans.
 Of the 21 races CNN rates Tossup, 19 are held by Republicans.
 Democrats need to pick up 23 seats in order to take control of the House in November.

 IL-12: Democrats have tried to recruit Brendan Kelly to run before, but he's held off until now.
 The St. Clair County prosecutor hails from a voter-rich part of the district and outraised GOP Rep. Mike Bost in the final quarter of 2017.
 Trump won this district by 14 points, but Barack Obama carried it by two points in 2012.
 This district has a history of voting Democratic, so it should offer an even better opportunity for Democrats than PA-18.
-Race moves from Toss-Up to Lean Democratic.
+Race moves from Lean Republican to Toss-up.

 MI-08: This is another Midwest contest where Democrats have cleared the field for a top recruit, former intelligence official Elissa Slotkin.
 She's challenging Rep. Mike Bishop, who won this district that includes Detroit exurbs and Lansing by 17 points in 2016.
 Trump carried the district by six points, and Romney won it by just three points in 2012.
 Slotkin also raised $140,000 more than Bishop the last three months of 2017, though still trails in cash on hand by about $260,000.
 Race moves from Lean Republican to Toss-Up.

-Note: Correction: This story has been updated to correct a rating change in the text for IL-12 and in the graphic for NJ-02.